 Ensure your Kitchen is on the House Cleaning Checklist

-Declutter your Kitchen for Maximum Buyer Appeal
+Declutter the Kitchen for Maximum Buyer Appeal

 - Wipe down all the cabinets.
 You’d be amazed how much food splatters and grease get on the doors and hardware.